 Health Benefits Of Lime Essential Oil: Curing Scurvy

-Lime essential oil is basically a highly concentrated solution created by the extraction of the potent phytonutrients and chemical compounds that naturally occur in the skin (or rind) of the lime fruit as well as the leaves and stems of the lime tree.
+Lime essential oil is basically a highly concentrated solution created by the extraction of the potent phytonutrients and the naturally occurring chemical compounds found in the skin (or rind) of the lime fruit as well as the leaves and stems of the lime tree.
 The oil has a wide variety of uses in a wide variety of industries and is often used as a flavorant in drinks (beverage industry), candy or other foods, household cleaning products and even as an active ingredient in many different cosmetic and hair care products.

 As limes have become a reasonably common ingredient in many dishes, drinks, and other DIY household recipes, they are often readily available year-round, which means that the oil is relatively easy to find and less costly than certain rarer oils such as Ylang Ylang or oils that are expensive to make like Rose oil.
 This means, including it in as many of your household recipes as possible, is a reasonably easy thing to do and won’t cost you a lot of money.

-If you’re like me, then you love DIY projects!
+If you’re like me and a lot of other people, then you love DIY projects!
 They’re a great way to spend time over your weekends and are a productive way for you to save money and gain experience and insight into how and why things work the way they do.
 Not to mention the fact that they’re incredibly fun and nothing is more rewarding than being able to stand back after you’ve completed a project and say “I did that!”

-However, this recipe can give you an idea of what to expect from the pure, distilled essential oil and is very cheap and easy to make.
+However, this recipe gives an idea of what to expect from the pure, distilled essential oil and is very cheap and easy to make.
 You can also blend a few drops of your lime essential oil with this infusion to help increase the amount that you have at home and make your stock last longer.
 What you will need:

 - 2x Cups of Canola oil.